perladvent/perldotcom/content/article/_pub_2004_09_09_lightning.md

 aren't ASCII, since this way we then don't have to worry about the text encoding we're using.

-For example, we want to render the string `Hello LÃ©on`&gt; into our HTML document.
-So, instead of including the Ã© into our document directly we transform it into its entity form, replacing it with `&eacute;`:
+For example, we want to render the string `Hello Léon`&gt; into our HTML document.
+So, instead of including the é into our document directly we transform it into its entity form, replacing it with `&eacute;`:

       <p>Hello L&eacute;on</p>